manfrimjoao/manfrimjoao/README.md

 # Hi there, I'm João! 👋

 ## 🙋‍♂️ About Me
-I'm a **React** + **Node.js** developer and a Computer Science student with a passion for startups and creative projects.
+I'm a **React** + **Node.js** developer and a Computer Science student with a passion for learning and coding.
 I love building innovative applications, exploring new technologies, and I'm always up for a new coding challenge 🚀.

 ---